javascript-tutorial/en.javascript.info/1-js/11-async/03-promise-chaining/article.md

 The value returned by `.then` is a promise, that's why we are able to add another `.then` at `(2)`.
 When the value is returned in `(1)`, that promise becomes resolved, so the next handler runs with the value.

-Please note: technically we can also add many `.then` to a single promise.
-This is not chaining:
+**A classic newbie error: technically we can also add many `.then` to a single promise.
+This is not chaining.**

+For example:
 ```js run
 let promise = new Promise(function(resolve, reject) {
   setTimeout(() => resolve(1), 1000);